-F-1 student status requires that you be enrolled on a full-time basis at all times.
+F-1 student status requires that you be always enrolled on a full-time basis.
 However, there are three exceptions to the full-time study rule.
 You must obtain special permission from OISS prior to reducing your course load.

 A student encountering academic difficulties due to one or more of the reasons below may be authorized by OISS for less than full-time course load.
 This authorization is valid only for one semester (usually in the first year) and you must resume a full course of study in the next available semester.

 - initial English language difficulties or reading requirements